Christian Kirk

-Christian Davon Kirk (born November 18, 1996) is an American professional football wide receiver for the Houston Texans of the National Football League (NFL).
-He played college football for the Texas A&M Aggies, and was selected by the Arizona Cardinals in the second round of the 2018 NFL draft.
+Christian Davon Kirk (born November 18, 1996) is an American professional football wide receiver for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Texas A&M Aggies and was selected by the Arizona Cardinals in the second round of the 2018 NFL draft.
+Kirk has also played for the Jacksonville Jaguars and Houston Texans.

 Early life

 Kirk attended Saguaro High School in Scottsdale, Arizona, where he played high school football.
 He played both wide receiver and running back for the Sabercats.
 He gained over 3,000 all-purpose yards as a senior and 2,000 as a junior.
 Kirk was rated by Rivals.com as a five-star recruit and was ranked among the top overall prospects in his class.
 He committed to Texas A&M University to play college football.